forlooptanzania/ride-my-way/README.md

 Questions are free to be asked.

-We ask that you participate in this ongoing [Create UI Templates][1] discussion, be it your question relates.
+We ask that you participate in the following ongoing discussions:

+1. [Create UI Templates][1].
+1. [Implementing UI using React][2].
+1. [Create API Endpoints][3].
+1. [Crashing Web Services w/ Node][4].

 Otherwise, please feel free to open an issue to stir a discussion with your peers and mentors.

 ## Contacts